danielfett/draft-dpop/main.md

 in [@I-D.ietf-oauth-security-topics] describes cases where a protected resource might be counterfeit, malicious or compromised and plays received tokens against other protected resources to gain unauthorized access.
-Properly audience restricting access tokens can prevent such misuse, however, doing so in practice has proven to be prohibitively cumbersome for many deployments (even despite extensions such as [@RFC8707]).
+Audience restricted access tokens can prevent such misuse, however, doing so in practice has proven to be prohibitively cumbersome for many deployments (even despite extensions such as [@RFC8707]).
 Sender-constraining access tokens is a more robust and straightforward